Pinenipple/GlobalPlantsDataset/README.md

 ## 1. Overview

-This week’s work focused on extending our analysis with two new approaches:
+This week’s work focused on extending my analysis with two new approaches:
 - **Clustering Analysis:** Using K-Means to group countries based on their renewable capacity ratio, energy use, GDP, and environmental tax data.
 - **Geospatial Hotspot Analysis:** Creating a hexbin density map to visualize the geographic concentration of coal power plants.